Questions to Ask Before Replacing Your Asphalt Driveway

 - How durable will the new driveway be and is there any type of guarantee? – How long the driveway will last depends on several factors.
 Typically, with proper maintenance an asphalt driveway should last between 15 – 30 years.
 Factors like sun, harsh winters, sub-grade conditions, and usage all take a toll on the life of your driveway.
 Although asphalt is strong and durable, it is also somewhat yielding.
 It will move and flex slightly with seasonal freezing and thawing, and it can sometimes be scarred by heavy weight or sharp objects.
 At Richfield Blacktop, we offer warranties on our driveways.
 These vary in length, depending on several factors, including which of the three-tier driveway installation type you choose.

 - How soon can I use my new driveway? – Asphalt needs time to harden and cure.
-Your driveway will usually be fully cured within 3-6 months; until then it will remain somewhat pliable and soft.
-We recommend keeping automobiles off for at least 7 days, and longer in hot weather.
+You can usually drive into your garage after a few days.
+Depending on weather, you can park on it after 7-14 days.
 Even when cured, asphalt can sometimes soften in extremely hot weather and harden as temperatures fall.
 See our page on Driveway Care & Maintenance for more information.

 Richfield Blacktop – Expertise, Quality, and Service in Driveways